 A statement regarding mass violence must be made to another person or a group of people to constitute the “report” element of the offense of making a false report concerning mass violence on educational property

 In Re D.W.L.B., ___ N.C.
 App. ___, ___ S.E.2d ___ (Aug.
 6, 2019).
 In this juvenile delinquency case involving a charge of a false report concerning mass violence on educational property, the court held that the juvenile petition failed to sufficiently allege each element of the offense.
 A janitor discovered the words “BOMB INCOMING” written in black magic marker in a school bathroom.
 The court began its analysis by noting that it “typically hold[s] juvenile petitions to the same standards as adult criminal indictments.”
-It first rejected the juvenile’s argument that the words “BOMB INCOMING” refer to “an act of mass violence” under G.S.
+It first rejected the juvenile’s argument that the words “BOMB INCOMING” did not refer to “an act of mass violence” under G.S.
 14-277.5(b).
 The court continued, however, and concluded that the petition failed to allege that the juvenile had made “a report,” an essential element of the offense, by writing the graffiti.
 The court explained that “the essence of a Section 14-277.5 violation is not so much uttering or writing a statement, but rather making a report of the statement to someone else.”
 The petition failed to allege that the juvenile directed his graffiti message to anyone in particular or that anyone in particular saw it.
 Alternatively, the court said, “it would not be reasonable for a person seeing the graffiti on the bathroom wall to construe said graffiti as a report of a credible threat.”
 On this issue, the court construed the relevant statutory language “to proscribe as a Class H felony . . . only credible reports, that is, those that a reasonable person would believe could represent a threat.”
 The court went on to conclude that the petition did properly allege the crime of graffiti vandalism and that the evidence was sufficient to show that the juvenile was the person who wrote the graffiti.

 Because the Affidavit submitted to DMV did not show that petitioner had willfully refused chemical analysis under G.S.
 20-16.2, it was not a “properly executed affidavit” which conferred jurisdiction upon DMV to revoke petitioner’s license